cydriclopez/docker-pg-dev/README.md

 In this example the main Postgresql project folder is ***~/Projects/psql*** So we type:

 ```
 :mkdir -p ~/Projects/psql
 ```
-In this project folder you can have several subfolders to house your multiple Postgresql projects.
+In this project folder you can have several sub-folders to house your multiple Postgresql projects.

+I like to create a folder here for every database I create.
+At the end of this tutorial, in the ***Example usage*** section I will show you how.

 ### 4. Run the script file ***postgres14***